 We have been travelling for some time now.
 These travels have taught us how to change a perspective on the various aspects of our lives.
-We have also learned to appreciate more who we are, the blessings we have received, and the opportunities that have opened before us.
-Travel has positively transformed us.
+We have also learned to appreciate more who we are, the blessings we have received, and the opportunities that have opened up before us.

-When you travel, you meet new people, see where they live and learn their way of life.
+Travelling means meeting new people, seeing where they live, and learning their way of life.
 It will expose or even immerse you in a culture that is different from yours.

-When we were still living in Asia, I recall the culture shock that we had on our first trips to the US and Europe.
+When we were still living in Asia, we recall the culture shock that we had on our first trips to the US and Europe.
 Our initial experience of first-world amenities brings back embarrassing but funny moments.
 We were surprised at the different pace of life in various parts of the world.
 New flavours challenged our culinary preferences.
 All these have broadened our perspectives.
-After living for quite some time in North America, we are still surprised by a lot of things when we visit new places within and on other continents.
+After living for quite some time in North America, we are still surprised by a lot of things when we visit new places.

-Travelling opens our eyes to our uniqueness and commonality.
+Travelling opened our eyes to our uniqueness and commonality.

 People from different countries and cultures differ.
 However, if we appreciate what makes us different from one another, it leads us to be more understanding and tolerant of such differences in a positive way.